statox/statox.github.io/src/posts/p5/breath/index.md

 So that was a fun and relaxing project and I really hope I will continue to take some time to regularly create new animations because so far that has been a very calming experience.

-Here is a (very crappy) gif of some of the visuals I created and the full application is available [on this page](https://breath.statox.fr)
+Here is a gif of some of the visuals I created and the full application is available [on this page](https://breath.statox.fr)

 ![spoiler](./demo.gif)